ptt0610/CITS5505-Group-6-_-Smart-Expense-Tracker-Analyzer/README.md

 This project uses Unit Testing for testing the backend logic and System Testing for testing the full user experience in the browser.

+### 🧪 Unit Tests

+The Unit Tests validate the core backend functionality, including user authentication, expense processing, and data validation in routes.py.
+They mock dependencies like database interactions and external APIs (e.g., email validation) to isolate and test individual functions without relying on the Flask server or real data.
+This ensures robust testing of business logic, such as signup, login, and profile updates, in a controlled environment.

+``python -m unittest tests/test_app.py``

 ### 🧪 Selenium Tests

 The System testing is done through **end-to-end Selenium tests**, that will simulate real user interactions to verify key flows such as signup, login, form validation, page redirection, dashboard filtering, record management, sharing, and profile updates.